21 Ways To Repurpose Plastic Containers: Easy Craft Ideas

 20. Wrap shoes in luggage

-This will help you to avoid messing up your whole suitcase and spreading around dirty pieces that were possibly stuck in your shoes.
+When you want to bring an extra pair of shoes when traveling, you can place them in a bag.
+This will help you avoid messing up your whole suitcase and spreading around dirty pieces that were possibly stuck in your shoes.

 21. Reuse plastic cutlery

-While they are designed for single use only and may degrade with repeated washing and reusing, eating with them a couple more times won’t be the end of the world.
+Instead of throwing plastic cutlery out, you can wash and reuse it for another time.
+While they are designed for single use only and may degrade with repeated washing and reusing, eating with them a couple more times extends their life cycle.

 FAQ: